aschmidtphil/Tableau-Dashboards/README.md

 An interactive exploration of sales and profit figures across various customer segments.
 This dashboard helps to uncover key trends in performance across different time periods, product lines, and segments.

 ### 3. [Plot Experimentation Dashboard](https://public.tableau.com/authoring/PlotExperimentationDashboard/PlotExperimentation#1)
 This dashboard is an experimental exploration of various chart types to visualize data patterns effectively.
-It includes bar plots, scatter plots, and other visualizations to compare and contrast different aspects of the data.
+It includes bar plots, bump charts, waterfall charts and other visualizations to compare and contrast different aspects of the data.

 ## Skills Demonstrated
 - Data Visualization (Tableau)